 What technology is required to administer AAPPL Measure?

 How can I be sure my Internet speed is fast enough to deliver AAPPL simultaneously to all the students in my classes?

-AAPPL Measure is designed to function on the most commonly available technology: broadband internet; a relatively recent version of Internet Explorer, Firefox, or Safari browsers; and headset with microphone.
+AAPPL Measure is designed to function on the most commonly available technology: broadband internet; a relatively recent version of Internet Explorer, Microsoft Edge, Firefox, or Safari browsers; and headset with microphone.
 There are also various protocols that schools must follow prior to administering AAPPL Measure.
 To check your computer for compatibility with the AAPPL Measure test delivery system, see the AAPPL System Check for the version of the test you will be administering: AAPPL 1.0 or AAPPL 2.0.